meltingmettle/DodgeTheL/how_to_approach_coding_problems.md

 3. If you see a condition, make an if.
 If there's something that needs to be stored, assign a variable.
 If you need to look through a list, use a for loop.
 If you need to recurse, throw in the base case.

 4. This part is tricky.
 Go for partial XD

+# If you're stuck
+1. Look at the doc tests
+2. Look at the line structure.
+Make sure you've assigned all the variables and made enough return statements
+3. Make sure you're using all the input variables.
+They never pass in values for lols :P